anubhavsrivastava/awesome-chess/README.md

 ### Game Sites

--   [chess.com](https://www.chess.com) - Rated games with different modes - Blitz, Rapid, 3-Check, King of the hill, etc. Support game format for 4 players
+-   [chess.com](https://www.chess.com) - With over 11 million members, you can play both live chess at various time controls, or correspondence-style games with days per move.
+Rated games with different modes - Blitz, Rapid, 3-Check, King of the hill, etc. Support game format for 4 players.

 ### Traps